 Creating a successful team is not always easy.
-It takes time, effort, and cooperation to get the right people together and create a cohesive unit that can achieve success.
+It takes time, effort, cooperation, and resilience leadership to get the right people together and create a cohesive unit that can achieve success.
 We all want to be successful, and our motivation is important.
 We need to understand who we are, what we want to accomplish, and where we want to go.
 But the team has to be in sync, or else it will just not work.

 Stage 1 – Dreaming Stage